coq/coq/doc/sphinx/practical-tools/utilities.rst

 Embedded Coq phrases inside |Latex| documents
 ---------------------------------------------

-When writing a documentation about a proof development, one may want to insert |Coq| phrases inside a |Latex| document, possibly together with the corresponding answers of the system.
+When writing documentation about a proof development, one may want to insert |Coq| phrases inside a |Latex| document, possibly together with the corresponding answers of the system.
 We provide a mechanical way to process such |Coq| phrases embedded in |Latex| files: the ``coq-tex``